Mayshinlyan/BigtableToSolr/README.md

     - Select the core in the core selector

 3. Setup Dataflow temp location bucket
-    - `gsutil mb gs://bigtable-to-solr2/`
+    - `gsutil mb gs://<bucket-name>/`
     - Create a folder named “temp” inside this bucket
     - The Dataflow service account should be automatically enabled when you turn on the Dataflow API.
 To learn more about the Dataflow service account, check out [here](https://cloud.google.com/dataflow/docs/concepts/security-and-permissions#service_account).

 ## Run the Dataflow Job:

+1. Clone this repository.
-1. Specify the SolrConnection to your Solr Cluster in config.properties.
+2. Specify the SolrConnection to your Solr Cluster in config.properties.
+To find out your SolrConnnection, enter `./solr status` in `/usr/lib/solr/bin`.
+Enter the value of Zookeeper.

    - `eg: solrConnection=cluster-m-0:2181,cluster-m-1:2181,cluster-m-2:2181/solr`